 If sensations are implantation cramps and not associated with other things, they are likely to last about 1-3 days.
 This can vary from woman to woman and even from pregnancy to pregnancy.
 If you’ve been pregnant in the past but weren’t actively looking for symptoms, you might not have noticed any cramping.

 If you’re actively trying to conceive, you’re likely to notice your first and last twinge between ovulation and missed period or positive pregnancy test.

 Implantation cramps can overlap with early pregnancy cramping, which also makes it difficult to know for sure how long they last.

-As soon as implantation occurs your body will begin releasing hCG.
+As soon as implantation occurs, your body will begin to release hCG.
 This is a pregnancy hormone that tells your uterus to prepare for pregnancy.
 It can trigger stretching and growing cramps throughout early pregnancy.